LDS Scouting Resources

 LDS Church updates safety resources

-The Church of Jesus Christ of Latter-day Saints has not only updated its safety-related website, but it also released three new videos.
+The Church of Jesus Christ of Latter-day Saints has not only updated its safety-related website, but it also released three safety videos.
 The videos address real risks faced by anyone who uses the outdoors as a classroom.
 They cover lightning safety, drowsy driving, and being physically prepared in a different approach than most safety videos.

 The three topics are very appropriate for any member of our Scouting family as motor vehicle incidents continue to be our most frequent and severe type of claims.
 Meanwhile, cardiac-related conditions in adults are the No. 1 reason we receive fatality reports, and lightning will continue to be a threat to anyone in our outdoor classroom when thunderstorms are present.